ditsmod/seed/README.md

 Or simply by going to [http://localhost:3000/api/hello](http://localhost:3000/api/hello) in your browser.

-By default, the application works with `debug` log level.
+By default, the application works with `info` log level.
 You can change it in the file `src/app/app.module.ts`.

 Start in production mode: